 Jackie sits, exuding concentration, a sharp knife in her hand.
-On the old oak table before her, dappled by weak sunlight, sits a pumpkin.
+On the old oak table before her, dappled by weak sunlight, lies a pumpkin.
 The window rattles.
 She thinks there’s a storm coming.
 She looks around the bar.
 It’s Halloween games tonight and pumpkins are everywhere.
 Triangular eyes wait in anticipation, eager to spring into eerie, orange life.

 She smiles.
 Last one!
-Then time for a nap before opening.
+Then, time for a nap before opening.

-The knock comes again, louder and insistent.
+The knock comes again, louder, and more insistent.

 “It’s OK mum, I’ll get it.”
-Her youngest, Jamie, just turned twelve, thunders down the stairs, having momentarily disconnected from his x-box.
+Her youngest, Jamie, just turned twelve, thunders down the stairs, having momentarily disconnected from his Xbox.